UT Southwestern Medical Center provides care for the most vulnerable patients in the community, including patients with financial hardships.

 consistency in the Program’s review and approval process

-Program eligibility for full or partial charity care discounts is based on the eligibility criteria, which are indexed to the published Federal Poverty Guidelines (FPG) in place at the time of consideration for eligibility (except for the Program category of catastrophic medically indigent).
+Program eligibility for full or partial charity care discounts is based on the eligibility criteria, which are indexed to the published Federal Poverty Guidelines (FPG) in place at the time of consideration for eligibility.

 Charity care discounts can also be allowed for coinsurance and deductible amounts.
 As long as the patient continues to qualify for the Program, the qualifying application and status will be valid for the effective period (which can be less than, or at most equal to, one year).
 The Program will recheck a participant’s financial status periodically during the effective period.